-We'll-we'll take that to Reddit.
+Jordan Morris: We'll take that to Reddit.

-Right, right.
-But, you know, I guess-predating my first auditory experience-I remember specifically being, like, eight years old in Italy and seeing the band name The Sex Pistols spray painted on a wall.
-And knowing-knowing that it was a band and knowing that there was something inherently different about what was going on with them and that they were somehow more dangerous than other things that I was listening to.
-But my overall musical gateway into punk was through other bands that were influenced by punk and those influences-which were-which were demonstrated by them, weren't necessarily understood by me.
+Laura Jane Grace: Right, right.
+But you know, I guess predating my first auditory experience, I remember specifically being like eight years old in Italy and seeing the band name "The Sex Pistols" spray painted on a wall.

-Like, for instance, I loved Guns N' Roses when I was in the third grade.
-That was, like, my first band I really, really, really super connected with.
-And I started wearing a Sid Vicious, like, lock and chain collar because Duff McKagan wore one.
-Not because I knew who Sid Vicious, was.
-You know?
-So, like-and then, years later, found out the connection there.
+And knowing that it was a band and knowing that there was something inherently different about what was going on with them and that they were somehow more dangerous than other things that I was listening to.
+But my overall musical gateway into punk was through other bands that were influenced by punk.
+And those influences which were demonstrated by them weren't necessarily understood by me.
+Like for instance, I loved Guns N Roses when I was in the third grade.
+That was like my first band I really, really, really super connected with.
+And I started wearing a Sid Vicious like lock and chain collar, because Duff McKagan wore one not because I knew who Sid Vicious was, you know?
+So, like-and then years later found out the connection there.
 So, all of my intro to punk rock came through other bands in those ways.

-I wanna talk about, you know, going from-you know, seeing music and being a music fan to actually playing it yourself.
+Jordan Morris: I want to talk about, you know, going from seeing music and being a music fan to actually playing it yourself.
 And I read that one of the first groups that you played with was people from your church youth group.
 I would love to hear about that experience and what kinds of music you were playing.

-When I moved to South Florida, my parents divorced.
-My father stayed in Italy and I moved with my mother and my younger brother.
+Laura Jane Grace: When I moved to South Florida, my parents divorced.
+My father stayed in Italy, and I moved with my mother and my younger brother.
 We moved to South Florida because my grandmother already lived there as well as my aunt and uncle.
 And my aunt and uncle attended a Presbyterian church.
 And so, my mother started bringing my brother and I to the Presbyterian church.
 We weren't a super religious family.
-I think, really, what it comes down to is my mom was, like, looking for the social aspect of it: trying to meet people in a new place, you know.
+I think really what it comes down to is my mom was like looking for the social aspect of it, trying to meet people in a new place, you know?